rammussarov/chat/README.md

 ```
 localhost:9090
 ```
-To stop container and remove container and image run:
+To stop containers, and remove containers and images you can use:
 ```
 docker-compose down
 ```